The Origins of the Bible.

 • Bible versions are necessarily formed from different collations of Bible manuscripts and the comparisons of the individual passages.
 This cannot be avoided.
 There is no perfect translation.

-• What version we use really doesn't make that much difference.
-When I sit down and use my NASB, I can plan to meet God.
+• What version we use really doesn’t make that much difference.
+When I sit down and use my NASB, I plan to meet God.
 I could do the same with the NIV or the KJV.
 He speaks powerfully to me through His Word.
 As a teacher, I need to be a little bit more careful in making sure that there is no textual problem on a certain verse, but this hardly ever occurs!

 • Instead of breeding skepticism in the process, we should trust God to work through it.
-The most questionable passages to be careful of are:
+The most questionable passages to be careful of are: Mark 16:9-20, John 8:1-11, and 1 John 5:8.
+I prefer the longer passages but can understand why some might object to them as being added.
+I prefer the longer passages but can understand why some might object to them as being added.

 • Most other concerns are very minor.
 For example, a verb tense might be in question.
 Is it past or future tense?
-Or should we use 'our' or 'your'?
-Manuscripts can differe with each other.
+Or should we use ‘our’ or ‘your’?
+Manuscripts can differ with each other.

 It is hard to decide!
 Bible translators have to make a decision for their translation, but they realize they can't be dogmatic as to which was the original.
 A good Bible will state significant variants in the side margin.